weiwangfinance/homepage/_pages/about.md

 ---

 Welcome!
-I am a PhD candidate in finance from the Kelley School of Business, Indiana University.
+I am a assistant professor of finance from Chinese University of Hong Kong (Shenzhen).
 My research is mainly on asset pricing, investment, machine learning, and social media.

 ![Drag Racing](cuhk_shenzhen.jpg)